orange-cloudfoundry/cf-oss-service-providers-best-practices/on-demand-service-clusters.md

 ### Comparisons

-* Non bindeable "cluster" service instances
+* Non bindeable "cluster" service instances, referenced as arbitrary params in "database" service instances
   * `-:` More complex UX that need to reference clusters as arbitrary param (without completion)
 * Dedicated clusters registering distinct services in marketplace
   * `+:` Simple to implement.
 Less work for the on-demand broker: no need to track database instanciation to reject cluster deletion requests (handled by CC).
 No need to delegate calls among brokers.
-  * `-:` Visibility can not be restricted to specific space
+  * `-:` Visibility can not be restricted to specific space (any space developer can instanciate databases within an org cluster)
   * `-:` Pollutes the organization marketplace with service names (unique within platform)
   * `-:` Requires platform-specific broker registration (e.g. CF and openshift) not yet standardized in OSB api
 * Dedicated clusters with single database